 Sunset Bay is one of those classic Oregon beaches, complete with sandy shores and looming cliffs.
 Hikers will love exploring the numerous hiking trails in the area that connect Sunset Bay with two other state parks.
 The trails wind through coastal forests and provide amazing views from the headlands.

-Sunset Bay has 30 full hookup sites and 35 sites with water and electric.
+Sunset Bay has 30 full hookup sites and 35 sites with water and electricity.
 Flush toilets and showers are also available.

 21. Harris Beach State Park